rolldone/remote-pipeline/note.md

 - [Webhook] : Create template every webhook [OnProgress(70%)]

+- [Host] : Create check Host healthy every 5 minutes [Waiting]

+- [Queue] : Add new scenario how queue use host one to one with different value and one to many with same value [Alpha]

 - [Queue] : Add delay and add fix time delay for create new queue from queue [Waiting]

+- [QueueTool] : Create form tester tool for create queue [Waiting]

 - [PipelineItem] : can clone pipeline item [Waiting]